Migrate a Node.js project from ESLint and Prettier to Biome

 • If the pre-commit hook is configured, update it to use Biome instead.

 You are now ready to work with Biome to format your code.
-You can integrate Biome in your Code Editor or a Continuous Integration pipeline to go further.
+You can integrate Biome JS in your Code Editor or a Continuous Integration pipeline to go further.
 Read about my post, where I show you how to run Biome in GitHub Actions.

 Check out the Biome official documentation to learn about its capabilities.